 Someone that’s willing to be truthful even when it is hard.
 “As iron sharpens iron, so does one man to another.”
 We sharpen one another by holding one another accountable when we get out of line.
 It takes courage to say the difficult thing when we see a friend going down a destructive path.
 We have to be willing to be vulnerable with our weaknesses first in many circumstances.
 Is there a friend you can be completely real with?

 Faithfulness and honesty build trust.
 You have won your friend’s full confidence.
 This is earned.
-As you do this over time, the bond will grow deeper.
+As you do this over time, the bond will grow deeper and you become brothers in arms.
 More will be shared and the part you will play in your friend’s life will increase.
 How much trust have you earned with your friends?
 These characteristics feed one another.
 As you live this out, your friendships will become richer.